Christmas Markets, Festivals and all the other amazing Christmas Events in the Netherlands for 2018!

 For something even more magical than just Christmas why not head to a Christmas market at a castle!
 Slot Assumburg in Heemskerk (North Holland) hosts a Christmas market in and around the castle itself, with live music and fireworks shows taking place as well.
 The fair opens on Thursday 29th of November and then runs until Sunday 2nd of December.
 You can check out the program of events and ticket prices on their website.

 This is one of the most loved Christmas events in the Netherlands!

 Every year the historic Bergkwartier of Deventer is transformed for two days into a real-life scene from a Charles Dickens novel.
 Everywhere you can see traditional 19th century Christmas decorations and more than 950 characters from Dickens’ novels are brought to life around you.
 From wealthy lords and ladies to pickpockets, you will feel like you have stepped into the events of “A Christmas Carol” or “Oliver Twist”.
 Combine this with a market on the square, traditional carolers and the scents of roasted chestnuts and you can’t fail to feel festive!
-Taking place on the 16th and 17th December this year, you can find out more on the website.
+Taking place on the 15th and 16th of December in 2018, you can find out more on the website.

 Christmas Market in Dordrecht